Introduction

 • rootPageId: The Page UID of the root page

-• base: The entry point – TYPO3 matches HTTP requests against this value
+• base: the entry point — TYPO3 matches incoming HTTP requests against this value

 • languages: Multi-language support